Avinash-chande/Prefix-Infix-and-Postfix-Conversion-Stack-and-queue/README.md

 ## 🧩 Overview

-This project provides implementations in C++ for converting between the three common notations of arithmetic expressions:
+This project provides implementations in C++ for converting between the three common notations of arithmetic expressions:-

 - **Infix** — The usual human-readable form, e.g. `(A + B) * C`
 - **Prefix** (Polish notation) — Operator comes before operands, e.g. `+ A * B C`